boocs/unreal-clangd/README.md

 ```
 ```
-### Linux (missing include)
+### Linux Fixes

-Ubuntu 22.04 didn't seem to work.
-I finally figured out that it was because the path /usr/include wasn't being included.
+1. Unreal is setup to use clang 15.0.1 but when we download llvm-15 we're installing 15.0.7.
+This causes problems with promote.h.
+The simple fix is just to preinclude promote.h.
+Not the best solution but not too bad since this is just for `Intellisense use`.
+I'll still be looking for a better solution
+   * This fix is done in the `.clangd` file
+   * If you come up with a better fix you should remove this fix.

+2. 2nd fix is to include /usr/include

    -  This is `automatically fixed` in the .clangd file that is created for your project.
--  This could be because I didn't have something setup correct for my specific install.

 ```
 ```